MathsJam/mathsjam-site/gathering/uk/archive/2025/index.md

 		Nancy Blachman: Mathematical Magic
 	</h4>
 	<p>
 		Mathematical magic has its own curious charm.
 It delights, confounds, and entices audiences to think about how the trick works.
-I presented a trick called ""Cat, Dog, and Mouse Magic"" and a variation of it.
+I presented a trick called "Cat, Dog, and Mouse Magic" and a variation of it.
 The beauty of this trick is that it can be accomplished in multiple ways.
 After I demonstrate my method, spectators are eager to stage it themselves.
 When they perform the trick, they inadvertently practice and develop their mathematical skills.
 For the Cat, Dog, and Mouse Magic cards and a video or two of the magic trick, visit jrmf.org/puzzle/cat-dog-mouse-magic/ and for my slides, tinyurl.com/MathsJam2025-Magic.
 	</p>

 <p>